mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 issued under section 13 of this Act). or
 (b) under a false name or names; or
-(c) without a registrar's certificate of notice or licence issued under section 13 of this Act duly issuennnnd. or (d) by a person not being a recognised minister of some religious denomination or body or a registrar of marriages.
+(c) without a registrar's certificate of notice or licence issued under section 13 of this Act duly issuennnnnnd. or (d) by a person not being a recognised minister of some religious denomination or body or a registrar of marriages.
 (3) But no marriage shall, after celebration, be deemed invalid by reason